 LEGISLATION & GUIDANCE

 The U.S. Department of Education generally does not grant statewide waivers of assessment requirements under section 1111(b)(2) of the ESEA, however, the Secretary of Education announced on March 20th that state-wide waivers will be considered.
-Virignia has announced they plan to seek a waiver
+Virignia has received a testing waiver.

 - U.S. DOE: Press Release on Federal Testing Waivers and links as on March 20th